websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/building-sites-with-site-templates.md

             ![In previous Liferay DXP versions, change the Pages settings from the Pages section.](./building-sites-with-site-templates/images/02.png)

     ```{note}
     *Enable propagation of changes from the Site Template* enables the Site to receive updates if the Site Template is modified.
 If changes are made directly to a Site created from a Site Template, the Site will no longer receive updates from the Site Template.
-See `Merging Site Template Changes <./merging-site-template-changes.md>`_ for more information.
+See [Merging Site Template Changes](./merging-site-template-changes.md) for more information.
     ```

 1. Click *Save* to create your Site.